 Diversity Summer Internship Program for Undergraduates

 Undergraduate students from diverse backgrounds come for a 10-week internship with the Johns Hopkins Bloomberg School of Public Health.
 The internship inspires many to consider careers in science, medicine, or public health.
+The Center awards at least 2 DSIP awards to Native scholars annually.
 Apply here.

 Graduate Test Preparation Scholarship